The Future of Liberty with Mitch Daniels

 Amity Shlaes (39:12):

-So I say, I ask you about younger people, you're another of your great books, your book on the Great Society, reexamining the Great Society begins with the line, why not socialism?
-And this many of our younger people, at least according to surveys, we all read, think socialism, however they understand it, sound like a swell idea.
+I want to ask you about younger people.
+Another of your great books, your book on the great society, Reexamining the Great Society, begins with the line, "Why not socialism?"
+And many of our younger people, at least according to surveys we all read, think socialism, however they understand it, sounds like a swell idea.
 Where does that come from and what's the antidote?

 Amity Shlaes (40:34):